Zoloft Birth Defects

 The Zoloft studies point to a strong link between the antidepressant and an increased risk of heart defects when taken during the mother’s pregnancy during the first trimester.
 This harmful side effect of taking Zoloft is especially insidious as the first trimester is often the period where a mother may not yet be aware that she is pregnant.

-Ongoing claims are being reviewed by the leading Zoloft attorneys and studies are being performed on the medication exploring further complications that arise from taking the drug.
+Ongoing claims are under review by the leading Zoloft attorneys.
+Studies on the medication explore further complications that arise from taking the drug.

 Potential Zoloft birth defects include: